Algeria hostages: Five Britons dead or unaccounted for

 "There is no justification for taking innocent life in this way," Mr Cameron said.

-"Our determination is stronger than ever to work with allies right around the world to root out and defeat this terrorist scourge and those who encourage it."'Appalling and unacceptable'
+"Our determination is stronger than ever to work with allies right around the world to root out and defeat this terrorist scourge and those who encourage it."

 The families of those who were taken hostage had been contacted, said Mr Hague.